Depression vs Burnout: How to Tell the Difference and What to Do Next

 Understanding Burnout: When Stress Stops Switching Off

-Burnout builds up slowly.
-It happens when stress goes on for too long without enough breaks, so feeling under pressure becomes normal instead of rare.
-After a while, your body and mind stay tense, even when things should feel calm.
+Burnout builds up slowly and quietly.
+It usually happens when pressure goes on for too long without enough real recovery time.
+After a while, your body and mind stay in a kind of low-level tension, even in moments that should feel calm.
+Rest starts to feel like something you haven’t quite earned, even when you desperately need it.

 Understanding Depression: When Low Mood Spreads Everywhere